It's just not (copy)right

-And the leaks indicate that parties to the TPP may enact laws that force an internet service provider to give out “information in [their] possession” about their customers to copyright owners if there is just a “claimed” infringement, without requiring evidence or probable cause.
-That means if a Hollywood studio asked your ISP for details such as your name and address because they suspected (without necessarily having evidence) that you’d downloaded a movie illegally, your ISP may have to provide it to them.
+And the leaks indicate that parties to the TPP may enact laws that force an internet service provider to give out information about their customers to copyright owners if there is just a "claimed" infringement, without requiring evidence or probable cause.
+That means if a Hollywood studio asked your ISP for details such as your name and address because they suspected (without necessarily having evidence) that you'd downloaded a movie illegally, your ISP may have to provide it to them.

 Medication costs to rise

 The TPP may also extend the life of pharmaceutical patents and allow companies to get new patents on existing drugs by making small changes to their formulation, such as changing the dosage, or even changing from a tablet to a capsule.
 This could mean cheaper generic versions of medications take a lot longer to reach the market, costing Australian consumers and taxpayers buckets of cash in the long run.
 Dr Rimmer says: "The Trans-Pacific Partnership promotes the evergreening of pharmaceutical drugs.
 One would expect higher drug prices."